Finola Hughes

-Finola Hughes (born 29 October 1959) is an English dancer and actress, best known for her role as Anna Devane on the ABC soap operas General Hospital and All My Children, and her portrayal of Laura in the 1983 film Staying Alive, the sequel to Saturday Night Fever.
+Finola Hughes (born 29 October 1959) is a British actress, best known for her role as Anna Devane on the ABC soap operas General Hospital and All My Children, and her portrayal of Laura in the 1983 film Staying Alive.

 She is also known for her portrayal of Anna Devane's identical twin, Alexandra "Alex" Devane on All My Children and Patty Halliwell on the supernatural series, Charmed.
-She also portrayed Carol in the final seasons of the NBC sitcom Blossom.
+She also portrayed Carol on the final season of the NBC sitcom Blossom.
 Hughes has also appeared in the films, Aspen Extreme, Above Suspicion and Like Crazy.